-The Department of Environmental Services (the "Department") is monitoring the Coronavirus Disease 2019 ("COVID-19") pandemic, and to date the Wastewater System has not experienced any material adverse impact on its operations or finances from COVID-19.
-The Department does not expect significant decreases in Wastewater System service charge revenues as a result of the COVID-19 outbreak, as approximately 67% of the total revenue from sewer service charges comes from residential accounts and the Department's rates and charges include fixed monthly charges.
-The Department is allowing payment deferrals and payment plans but is not waiving fees.

-Although the Department believes COVID-19 will not materially adversely impact the operations or revenues of the Wastewater System, the ultimate impact of COVID-19 on the operations and finances of the City and County of Honolulu and the Wastewater System is unknown at this time.
-Additionally, the Department cannot predict to what extent the City and County of Honolulu may desire or need to provide customer assistance measures or deferrals, forbearances, adjustments or other changes to customers and the effect of any such measures on the operations or revenues of the Wastewater System.
-The Department's fiscal year 2022 budget will include consideration of the effects of the COVID-19 outbreak.
+The Department of Environmental Service (the "Department") continues to monitor the Coronavirus Disease 2019 ("COVID-19") pandemic, and to date the Wastewater System has not experienced any material adverse impact on its operations or finances from COVID-19.
+The Department does not anticipate significant decreases in Wastewater System service charge revenues as a result of the COVID-19 pandemic, as approximately 67% of the total revenue from sewer service charges comes from residential accounts and the Department's rates and charges include fixed monthly charges.
+The Department is allowing payment plans but is not waiving fees.
+Although the Department believes COVID-19 will not materially adversely impact the operations or revenues of the Wastewater System, and although the broader economic impacts of the pandemic appear to be decreasing, the ultimate impact of COVID-19 on the operations and finances of the City and County of Honolulu and the Wastewater System is unknown at this time.
+The Department's fiscal year 2022 budget includes consideration of the effect of the COVID-19 outbreak.